 You can deduct a casualty or theft loss as a miscellaneous itemized deduction not subject to the 2% limit if the damaged or stolen property was income-producing property (property held for investment, such as stocks, notes, bonds, gold, silver, vacant lots, and works of art).
 First report the loss in Section B of Form 4684.
-You may also have to include the loss on Form 4797 if you are otherwise required to file that form.
-To figure your deduction, add all casualty or theft losses from this type of property included on Form 4684, lines 36 and 42b, or Form 4797, line 18a.
+You may also have to include the loss on Form 4797, Sales of Business Property, if you are otherwise required to file that form.
+To figure your deduction, add all casualty or theft losses from this type of property included on Form 4684, lines 35 and 41b, or Form 4797, line 18a.
 For more information on casualty and theft losses, see Publication 547.